DavidFW1960/bom-weather-card/info.md

 Added new slot popforecast so if you display a slot as popforecast it will now show the predicted instead of actual rainfall today
 This card will now respect locale formatting (commas instead of decimal points etc)

-Also added my illuminance sensor and history graph to display and also a more information card utilising some of the other templates.
+Also added my illuminance sensor and history graph to display and a to sunny-day.png and night.png to sunny-night.pnglso a more information card utilising some of the other templates.

 Added this card to the card picker in Lovelace